BelinChung/HiApp/README.md

 A simple and interesting Framework7 hybrid app.With PhoneGap you can easily convert it to native iOS app.

+## React Native

+HiApp is also written in React Native.
+[BelinChung/react-native-hiapp](https://github.com/BelinChung/react-native-hiapp)

+Unlike PhoneGap/Cordova, React Native provides bindings for native UI controls which totally outclass HTML-based hybrid solutions. so it is simple to write high-performance UI by React Native.

 ## Build Tools

 HiApp use different build tools to build the same project, Hope it will helps you select a suitable build tool.